 The Humanity Rises Medical Clinic

-The Humanity Rises Medical Clinic, located in the Balukhali refugee camp in Bangladesh, provides critical health services and medications to approximately 5,700+/- Rohingya refugees a month for diseases, illnesses and injuries ranging from third-degree burns, bullet wounds, rape-induced pregnancies (including teenage girls), contusions, Diphtheria, Cholera, severe dehydration, chest infections, eye infections and beyond at an average cost of under $4.00 per patient.
+The Humanity Rises Medical Clinic, located in the Balukhali refugee camp in Bangladesh, provides critical health services, testing and medications to up to 5,700 Rohingya refugees a month for diseases, illnesses and injuries ranging from third-degree burns, bullet wounds, rape-induced pregnancies (including teenage girls), contusions, Diphtheria, Cholera, severe dehydration, chest infections, eye infections and beyond at an average cost of under $4.00 per patient.
 We are projecting to treat over 70,000 Rohingya patients in our medical clinic in 2019.
 In addition to medical care, babies, young children, pregnant and postpartum women are provided with supplements to treat and prevent malnutrition.
 Information relating to contraception, hygiene and general nutrition is also provided.

 No living creature on earth should have to withstand one second of the unimaginable physical and emotional pain the Rohingya deal with every second of every day, and alleviating suffering through medical care reminds them they are not forgotten.

 The Humanity Rises